-Senior Managers and Certification Regime (SMCR) – 2019 Implementation
+Senior Managers and Certification Regime (SMCR) – Implemented Dec 2019

-The Senior Managers and Certification Regime (SMCR) is set to replace the UK approved Persons Regime (APR) in order to place more emphasis and focus on senior managers and their individual responsibility.
+The Senior Managers and Certification Regime (SMCR) replaced the previous UK approved Persons Regime (APR) in order to place more emphasis and focus on senior managers and their individual responsibility.
 SMCR aims to reduce harm to consumers and strengthen market integrity by making not only senior managers but also other key individuals more accountable for their conduct and competence.

 - Accountability – roles and responsibility are clearly understood and staff are aware of determining accountability in a particular scenario